anywhere campers rental in italy

 4. You can’t drive just anywhere.

 In America, it felt like we could take our RV almost everywhere.
-Sure, there’s the occasional length limit like Pacific Coast Highway’s 30-foot limit and certain roads in National Parks.
+Sure, there’s the occasional length limit, such as the Pacific Coast Highway’s 30-foot limit and certain roads in national parks.
 But in general, we run into few limitations.
 (The biggest ones I can think of are propane-free tunnels and low clearances around New York City!)

 Before we RV in each country, we Google search “tips for driving in ________” and can usually find an ebook or blog post sharing traffic signs, what the roads are like, and things to be aware of before we arrive in the country.
-This is a huge difference between RVing in America where you pretty much just drive.
+This is a huge difference between RVing in America, where most roads can handle large trucks and RVs.

 5. A rose by any other name…